 Take advantage of credit cards as a planning tool

-There’s another benefit to using credit cards for most of your purchases: Each credit card statement will list what you spent money on.
-This can help you more easily track your expenses each month.
+There’s another benefit to using credit cards: Each credit card statement will list what you spent money on.
+This can help you track your expenses each month.

-It’s important to pay off your credit card balance each month, so that you won’t have to pay interest.
-But those consumers who use their cards wisely will find it easier to not only track their purchases but to earn rewards points that they can then use to shave their monthly expenses.
+It’s important to pay off your credit card balance each month to avoid interest.
+But if you use your cards wisely, you’ll likely find it easier to track your purchases and earn rewards points to lessen your monthly expenses.

 Add online shopping portals to your budgeting strategy